DataCanvasIO/YLearn/README.md

 There are 5 main concepts in YLearn corresponding to the causal inference pipeline.

-1. *Causal Discovery*.
+1. *CausalDiscovery*.
 Discovering the causal relationships in the observational data.

-2. *Causal Model*.
+2. *CausalModel*.
 Representing the causal relationships in the form of ``CausalGraph`` and doing other related operations such as identification with ``CausalModel``.

-3. *Estimator Model*.
+3. *EstimatorModel*.
 Estimating the causal estimand with various techniques.

-4. *Policy Model*.
+4. *Policy*.
 Selecting the best policy for each individual.

-5. *Interpreters*.
+5. *Interpreter*.
 Explaining the causal effects and polices.

 These components are connected to give a full pipeline of causal inference, which are also encapsulated into a single API `Why`.